guanjue/S3norm/README.md

 #####################################################################################

-## Prerequisites and Installing S3norm
+## 1, Prerequisites and S3norm installation
 ### S3norm dependencies are as follows:
 #### python/2.7, numpy, scipy, and R/